upnodedev/signer-proxy/README.md

-# yubihsm-signer-proxy
+# signer-proxy

-An RPC signer proxy server that listens for the `eth_signTransaction` requests and performs transaction signing using the YubiHSM2 hardware signer.
+An RPC signer proxy server that listens for the `eth_signTransaction` requests and performs transaction signing using the YubiHSM2 hardware or AWS KMS signer.

 ## Subcommands